SEE HOW WE’VE WORKED TO TAKE

-MPTF was created by Hollywood’s earliest entertainment luminaries such as Charlie Chaplin, Mary Pickford, Douglas Fairbanks, and D.W.
-Griffith, who realized the need for reaching out to those in the entertainment industry who fell upon hard times.
+MPTF was created by Hollywood’s earliest entertainment luminaries who realized the need for reaching out to those in the entertainment industry who fell upon hard times.
 It began with a simple coin box in Hollywood where entertainment industry workers would deposit spare change for fellow colleagues.

+Conceived by Mary Pickford, MPTF is created to help colleagues in the entertainment industry who have fallen on hard times.
 In 1921, the Motion Picture Relief Fund (MPRF) was incorporated with Joseph M. Schenck as president, Mary Pickford as vice president, and the Reverend Neal Dodd (who portrayed ministers in more than 300 films) as administrator—each with a benevolent spirit intent on providing assistance to those in the motion picture industry who were in need.